 The legislation on social insurance also contains important components for the protection of workers.
 This applies to such things as national health insurance, occupational injury insurance and national pension insurance.

-Swedish labour legislation as a whole is a comprehensive code of statutes and include, inter alia, the Annual Leave Act, The Promotion of Employment Act, The Co-determination Act, The Work Environment Act and the Working Hours Act.
+Swedish labour legislation as a whole is a comprehensive code of statutes and includes, inter alia, the Annual Leave Act, The Promotion of Employment Act, The Co-determination Act, The Work Environment Act and the Working Hours Act.

-External link to Government Offices of Sweden:
+External link to the Government Offices of Sweden: